nucular/sfxrlua/README.md

 sfxr.lua
 ========

-A port of the sfxr sound effect synthesizer to Lua, designed to be used together with the *awesome* Löve2D game framework.
+A port of the sfxr sound effect synthesizer to pure Lua, designed to be used together with the *awesome* Löve2D game framework.